pachterlab/GFCP_2022/README.md

 # GFCP_2021
-This directory contains scripts to generate all figures in the preprint "RNA velocity unraveled" by Gennady Gorin, Meichen Fang, Tara Chari, and Lior Pachter.
+This directory contains scripts to generate all figures in the manuscript "RNA velocity unraveled" by Gennady Gorin, Meichen Fang, Tara Chari, and Lior Pachter.

 The `notebooks` directory contains the notebooks that generate the figures:
 * Figure 1: `vcy_scvelo_comparison.ipynb`